 In June 1861, Monet joined the First Regiment of African Light Cavalry in Algeria for a seven-year commitment.
-However, after two years later, he had contracted typhoid fever.
+However, two years later, he had contracted typhoid fever.
 The army agreed to release him from his service commitment, but only if he agreed to complete an art course at an art school.
 Rejecting the rigidity of conventional training, he enrolled in the Academie Suisse, a studio without a set curriculum where students could set their own schedules and paint from life models as well as exchange ideas.

-Alice Hoschedé was the second important woman in Monet’s life.
+Alice Hoschedé was the second most important woman in Monet’s life.
 Alice was the wife of department store magnate and art collector Ernest Hoschedé.
 But when he went bankrupt in 1877, Ernest, Alice, and their children moved into a house in Vétheuil with Monet, Camille, and the Monets’ two sons, Jean and Michel.
 When Camille died in 1879, Alice soon left Ernest and married Monet in 1892, a year after Ernest died.

 Claude Monet had 2 sons: Michel and Jean.
 Alice’s oldest daughter, Suzanne, eventually married Jean Monet, Claude’s son.